opsgang/docker_aws_terraform/README.md

 >

-Bear in mind, the downloaded assets are only suitable for linux amd64 so don't go trying to use the cached contents on your beloved macbook outside of the container.
+Bear in mind, the downloaded assets are only suitable for linux amd64 so don't expect the cached artefacts to work locally on your beloved macbook as well as in the container.

-The minor caveat is that the container's preinstalled binaries and plugins are not available if you mount your own dirs.
+> *REMEMBER:* the container's preinstalled binary is
+> not available if you mount your terraform bin dir.

 ```bash
 # CACHING TERRAFORM BINARIES: